Julian Thornton-Duesbery

 Julian Percy Thornton-Duesbery (7 September 1902 – 1 April 1985) was a British Church of England priest and academic.
 He was Master of St Peter's Hall, Oxford (later known as St Peter's College) from 1940 to 1944, and from 1955 to 1968.
 He also served as Principal of Wycliffe Hall, Oxford, an Anglican theological college, from 1944 to 1955.

 Early life

-Thornton-Duesbery was born at Isle House, Godmanchester, on 7 September 1902 to a clergyman, Charles Thornton-Duesbury, who would later become Bishop of Sodor and Man.
+Thornton-Duesbery was born at Isle House, Godmanchester, on 7 September 1902, son of the Rev. Charles Thornton-Duesbury, later Bishop of Sodor and Man.
 He was educated at Rossall School, then an all-boys public school in Lancashire.
-He then matriculated into Balliol College, Oxford, where he studied classics.
+He then matriculated at Balliol College, Oxford, where he studied classics.
 He obtained first class honours in Honour Moderations in 1923, and first class honours in Literae Humaniores in 1925.
 He then joined Wycliffe Hall, Oxford, where he studied theology.
 He obtained first class honours in 1926 and was awarded the Junior Greek Testament Prize.